 HELM offers multiple database options.
 By default, HELM is installed in the cloud using Oracle as the central database provider.
 We also support IBM DB2 and Microsoft SQL.
 For SaaS hosting we offer three options.
 By default, we host using our own servers with Oracle Standard Edition in a single client configuration for data storage on our server backbone.
 Optionally you can choose to have your HELM application hosted by Oracle Cloud Services on a backbone integrated with Oracle Enterprise database hosted and managed by Oracle.
 Another available option we offer is to have your HELM application hosted on Microsoft Azure on a backbone integrated with a Microsoft SQL database.

 Administrative User Interface

 HELM comes with a robust configuration application, the Control Panel.
 This application allows our technicians or your administrators to make significant configuration changes to your HELM installation through easy to use click, drag, and drop methods.
-Examples would include adding, removing, or rearranging fields on a data entry page or table, creating language profiles, or enabling custom functions.
+Examples include adding, removing, or rearranging fields on a data entry page or table, creating language profiles, or enabling custom functions.

 The Control Panel stores all of your specific data views, processes, language profiles, and other configured objects in a subset of your HELM application database.
-This ensures that your configurations are backed up with your application data, and are easily transported at time of server or database upgrades.
+This ensures that your configurations are backed up with your application data, and are easily transported at the time of server or database upgrades.

 Customizable Web Portals

 Our Portessa Portal Builder product (co developed and licensed with Orange Horse Technology) is both a web site development tool and hosting platform.
-Portessa is designed to make it easy to develop client portals and app to enhance the main HELM installation for Customer, Partner, and remote field office use.
+Portessa is designed to make it easy to develop client portals and apps to enhance the main HELM installation for Customer, Partner, and remote field office use.